oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * identifies the latest version of CSAF documents with the same `/document/tracking/id`.
 * is able to show the difference between 2 versions of a CSAF document with the same `/document/tracking/id`.

-### Conformance Clause 13: CSAF asset matching system
+### Conformance Clause 13: CSAF Asset Matching System

 A CSAF asset matching system satisfies the "CSAF asset matching system" conformance profile if the asset matching system: